 Yes, Clow has a PhD and definitely knows her stuff, but what's most compelling is her ability to identify common problems in the workplace and then break solutions into small action steps that can be taken by anyone in the organization, whether that's the CEO or a junior account.

 "Even if you can't knock down the inflexible pillars of organizational bureaucracy, you can stake tiny little tents of initiative and plant grassroots ideas throughout the organization," shares Clow.

 I passionately agree with this sentiment.
 You do not have to be the CEO or even a manager within the company to help impact change.

 If you're interested in sparking the work revolution at your company, this book is the roadmap you need.

 I can't wait to hear what you think – and more importantly, what change you initiate within your organization!

 To Happier Employees,

 Is being a great place to work a priority for you?
-Scroll down to sign up for our weekly newsletter and receive a new blog post in your inbox every Tuesday!
+Sign up for our weekly newsletter!